keirthana/anbox-cloud-docs/howto/stream/access.md

 curl -X GET https://20.234.75.29:4000/1.0/sessions?api_token=AgEUYW5ib3...QSyzaA_GHLYQ
 ```

+[note type="information" status="Note"]
-[note type="information" status="Note"]The Anbox Stream SDK handles the token automatically for all its requests.[/note]
+- The Anbox Stream SDK handles the token automatically for all its requests.
+- The token does not get renewed automatically.
+If it expires, create a new token.
+[/note]

 ### Deleting a token